krishna2/krishna2.github.io/tsk.md

 Here are some of the great and possibly unique features of this book.

-1. Every BG chapter has a corresponding chapter with every shloka in devanagari script, ITRANS English notation and an English translation with matching ITRANS phrases in paranthesis.
+1. Every BG chapter has a corresponding chapter with every shloka in devanagari script, ITRANS English notation and an English translation with matching ITRANS phrases in parentheses.
    - I can't stop raving about how fantastic it is to read itrans rather than any other accented character representations.

 2. Chapter 0 is an epic introduction on its own.
 This introduces the Gita to the reader and summarizes the Gita succinctly.
 If Chapter 0 and the Appendix alone were available as a book, that by itself is a valuable tome for anyone to read (for the same price as the book).